February 3, 2020.

 It was drafted from the EU GDPR law text and revised so as to read United Kingdom instead of Union and domestic law rather than EU law.

-European data law will become domestic UK-GDPR on January 31, 2020.
+European data law became domestic UK-GDPR on Exit Day.

 This means that the core definitions and legal terminology now famous from the European GDPR, such as personal data and the rights of data subjects, controller and processor and their need for legal bases for processing like prior consent are all to be found in the UK-GDPR.